Equivariant homotopic distance: Hopf -spaces

-If the multiplication $\mu$ is $G$-homotopy associative, then a pointed $G$-map is a $G$-homotopy right inverse if and only if it is also a $G$-homotopy left inverse.
-In this case, such a map is simply called a $G$-homotopy inverse.
-The customary notation for this inverse map is $u(x) = x^{-1}$ for every $x \in X$.
+If $\mu$ is $G$-homotopy associative, then any pointed $G$-map that is a $G$-homotopy right inverse is automatically also a $G$-homotopy left inverse.
+In this case one simply speaks of a \emph{$G$-homotopy inverse}, customarily denoted by $u(x)=x^{-1}$.

-An \emph{group-like $G$-space} is, by definition, a $G$-homotopy associative Hopf $G$-space $X$ whose equivariant multiplication admits a $G$-homotopy inverse.
-Following an argument analogous to the classical case (see, for example, \cite[page 119]{whitehead2012elements}), one can readily verify that, for a $G$-homotopy associative Hopf $G$-space $X$, being a group-like $G$-space is equivalent to the equivariant shearing map
+A \emph{group-like $G$-space} is, by definition, a $G$-homotopy associative Hopf $G$-space whose multiplication admits a $G$-homotopy inverse.
+As in the classical case (cf.~\cite[page~119]{whitehead2012elements}), one readily verifies that a $G$-homotopy associative Hopf $G$-space $X$ is group-like if and only if the \emph{equivariant shearing map}